course-details-portlet

 Learning methods and activities

-The course features lectures, exercises and discussions every week.
+The course features lectures, exercises, analyses of case studies and group discussions every week.
 Physical presence at one of the campuses Gjøvik or Trondheim is required to attend the teaching activities.
-The students must also pass three mandatory deliveries to enter the exam.

 Compulsory assignments